TERMS & CONDITIONS

 - Cancellation more than 72 hours before an appointment will not incur a fee.

-- Cancellation less than 72 hours before an appointment may incur a fee of up to £50.
+- Cancellation less than 72 hours before an appointment may incur a fee of 50% of your quoted price.

-If nobody is in or otherwise able to provide me access to your premises when I arrive at the scheduled time, a missed appointment fee of £50 (plus any relevant long-distance charge) will be incurred.
+If nobody is in or otherwise able to provide me access to your premises when I arrive at the scheduled time, a missed appointment fee of 50% of your quoted price (plus any relevant long-distance charge) will be incurred.

 It is not uncommon for parts to break during the servicing of a piano (particularly with older instruments).
 Certain tasks often place parts under greater stress than they may have seen for some time (most typically, the strings during a tuning).
 As a qualified professional, I cannot be held liable for any breakages provided that the correct techniques and working materials have been used.
 The customer acknowledges that any such unforeseen repair work will require a separate charge.